 - UPS Mail Innovations authorized on your UPS shipping account—contact your UPS representative to activate

-- Mail Innovations packaging materials configured in 3PL Warehouse Manager—explained below
+- Step 2: Define Mail Innovations packaging materials

 Step 1: Specify Mail Innovations options in carrier setup

-When you connect your UPS account to SmartParcel under Admin > Manage Carrier Accounts or on the Settings page within the Small Parcel space, you must enter the following information on the carrier setup:
+When you connect your UPS account to SmartParcel on the Small Parcel Settings page, you must enter the following information on the carrier setup:

 - Mail Innovations Endorsement: Specifies what the carrier should do in the event of non-delivery